Mayank-Patel59/CrudAppMongo/README.md

 ### Installation

-First, you should [Install All library from requirements.txt] and [Add JSON Viewer Chrome Extension for Best View of JSON Data on Browser](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh)
+First, you should ###Install All library from requirements.txt

 ### Usage